Undergraduate Research in MLS

 Our on-campus MLS students are involved in a wide variety of undergraduate research projects, ranging from using molecular biology to identify virulence factors in bacteria to validating clinical instruments that detect antibodies in blood samples.
-To see photos of students conducting and presenting their research, click to start our slideshow.
-For information on how to get involved in undergraduate research, scroll down.

-As an on-campus student, in your third or fourth year in the MLS program at Weber State University, you will have the opportunity to conduct research as part of a two semester class: MLS 4803 (fall semester, 2 credits) and MLS 4804 (spring semester, 2 credits).
+As an on-campus student, in your third year in the MLS program at Weber State University, you will have the opportunity to conduct research as part of a two semester class: MLS 4803 (fall semester, 2 credits) and MLS 4804 (spring semester, 2 credits).

 To begin a research project: